ryyHardy/text-to-minecraft/README.md

 ## Setup (Dev)

 0. Own Minecraft Java Edition (check [mineflayer](https://github.com/PrismarineJS/mineflayer) for supported versions).
 Bedrock Edition is not supported yet.
-You will also need an OpenAI API key.
 1. Clone the repository on your machine, and open a command line in that directory.
-2. Substitute your OpenAI key in `.env.sample` and rename that file to `.env`.
-3. Run `npm install` to install dependencies.
+2. Run `npm install` to install dependencies.
-4. Run `npm start` and this will open the desktop app.
+3. Run `npm start` and this will open the desktop app.

+NOTE: The first time you run the app, it will prompt you to enter a Gemini API key, which you can get for free (with a solid free tier) using [Google AI Studio](https://aistudio.google.com/).

+- This key will be used for the bot's AI building capabilities (1 build = 1 request.
+Currently, Gemini 2.5 Pro is the model.
+See [rate limits](https://ai.google.dev/gemini-api/docs/rate-limits))

 ## Connecting the bot to your world